binbin666/SpringMVC_Security_Hibernate_log4j2/README.md

 ```
 and then Enter the ```http://localhost:8080``` URL in browser's address bar to test our application.

-Also you could run this application on your eclipse or other IDEs' server application, just run it as tomcat application and enter ```http://localhost:8080/SpringMVC_Security_Hibernate_log4j2/```.
+Also you could run this application on your eclipse or other IDEs' server application, just run it as tomcat application and enter the ```http://localhost:8080/SpringMVC_Security_Hibernate_log4j2/``` URL in browser's address bar to test our application..